intel/asynch_mode_nginx/test/README.md

 **Execute the Nginx test:**

 Choose one of the following commands to execute.
-Passing the 'qat' parameter means testing with the QAT engine (https://github.com/intel/QAT_Engine) loaded and the QAT accelerator employed.
+Passing the 'qat' parameter means testing with the QATZip (https://github.com/intel/QATZip) and QAT engine (https://github.com/intel/QAT_Engine) loaded.
-Passing the 'dasync' parameter means testing with the OpenSSL built-in dasync engine loaded.
+Passing the 'dasync' parameter means testing with the OpenSSL built-in dasync engine loaded and no QATZip aceleration employed.

 ```bash
     ./nginx-test.sh qat